Dr. Seri C. Robinson

 I’m an associate professor of wood anatomy at Oregon State University and work within the field of art science as a bio artist.
-Unlike many artists who utilize scientific techniques to develop their art, I strive to maintain a balance of both fields in my work.
-I strive to not be ‘just’ an artist or ‘just’ a scientist, but to blur the line between the two disciplines.
+I’m invested in maintaining a balance in my work, striving to not be ‘just’ an artist or ‘just’ a scientist, but to blur the line between the two disciplines.
 Neither science nor art can exist without the other, and the intersection of the two disciplines–the substantial Venn diagram overlap, is critical for excellence in either field.